i-VRESSE/bartender/README.md

 This will return an authorization URL, which should be opened in web browser.

+Make sure the authorization URL and the callback URL configured in the social platform have the same scheme, domain (like localhost or 127.0.0.1) and port.

 After visiting social authentication page you will get a JSON response with an access token.

 This access token can be used on protected routes with